telerik/blazor-docs/components/card/building-blocks.md

 position: 2
 ---

+# Card Building Blocks

-The Card component supports a variety of template-based components used as building blocks
+The Card component supports a variety of template-based components used as building blocks.
+All building blocks are rendered as root level elements of the Card and therefore can be used as desired with no restriction in their place of declaration or requirement for the Card structure.
+The elements can also be nested inside each other.

 * [`CardHeader`](#cardheader) - renders header area, useful for title, subtitle, etc.

 * [`CardBody`](#cardbody) - renders the body of the card with added paddings.

-* [`CardFooter`](#cardfooter) -  renders footer area separated from the content through separator
+* [`CardFooter`](#cardfooter) -  renders footer area separated from the content through separator.

 * [`CardImage`](#cardimage) - renders card image to fill the size of the card.
-Read more in the [CardImage article]({%slug card-image%}).
+Read more in the [Card Image article]({%slug card-image%}).

 * [`CardActions`](#cardactions) - renders dedicated area for actions.
-You could place any action buttons inside and style them with the predefined orientation and layout of the buttons.
 Read more in the [Actions article]({%slug card-actions%}).

 * [`CardSeparator`](#cardseparator) - renders a horizontal line.
-It could be used it as a standalone building block, or inside any of the above blocks.
-When used as nested component, it will be rendered in accordance to any margin applied to the content.
+Read more in the [Card Separator]({%slug card-separator%}) article.

 * [`CardTitle`](#cardtitle) - renders div title with default theme styling.